StrangeDS/ViewFinderRe/README.md

 The view frustum occasionally fails to detect overlapping objects.
 Changing the angle/position, or simply retrying, often resolves the issue.
 The root cause remains undetermined.
 Through view frustum segmentation (commits: [6423631](https://github.com/StrangeDS/ViewFinderRe/commit/6423631), [7794c81](https://github.com/StrangeDS/ViewFinderRe/commit/7794c81)), the possibility of **overlap detection failing due to excessively elongated triangles** has been ruled out.
 The cause might lie within the physics engine's low-level system.
 Practical tests show that when an elongated object overlaps another and passes through two faces without overlapping any edges, overlap detection can fail.
-Another possibility is incorrect normals on the view frustum mesh, which is supported by the visibly incorrect lighting on many of its slicing planes.

 ## Technical Details
 This section contains no code, focusing instead on design considerations and implementation approaches.